Symmetrization and enhancement of the continuous Morlet transform: Introduction

 \section{Introduction}

-The continuous wavelet transform using the Morlet basis~\cite{Morlet:1984,kaiser:1994} has become quite popular for data analysis~\cite{echera-41,fligge-313,Foster:1996,Frick:1997426,Frick:1997670F,rwj-jgr02,ligao-181,piscaron-1661,polygian-725,sweldens98lifting,torrence:98,weber-917}.
-There is some variety in the literature as to the assignment of the normalization factors, and we propose a rearrangement so as to produce a symmetric forward and inverse transform pair.
-The cone-of-influence is addressed through a renormalization of the wavelet amplitude which keeps its power constant for a given scale.
+The continuous wavelet transform using the Morlet basis\cite{Morlet:1984} has become quite popular both for theoretical analysis\cite{kaiser:1990,kaiser:1994,perel-3441P,perel-5211P,lewalle-131,karak-313} and for data analysis.\cite{echera-41,fligge-313,Foster:1996,Frick:1997426,Frick:1997670F,ligao-181,piscaron-1661,polygian-725,sweldens98lifting,torrence:98,weber-917} There is some variety in the literature as to the assignment of the normalization factors, and we propose a rearrangement so as to produce a symmetric forward and inverse transform pair.
+The loss of response due to wavelet truncation known as the cone-of-influence is addressed through a renormalization of the wavelet amplitude which keeps its power constant for a given scale.
 The renormalized power spectral density may then be enhanced by deconvolution with the wavelet response matrix, yielding the maximum spectral resolution of the harmonic content.
 We conclude by discussing the utility of these algorithms and point out a recent application.

 The lack of a quantitative power spectral density has long hampered wider adoption of the continuous wavelet transform for data analysis.
 A mathematical engineer wants more than just a pretty picture---being able to give a numerical estimate to the power carried within a particular frequency band is of practical importance, and the use of a wavelet rather than Fourier transform allows that estimate to be time dependent.
 When the data is limited in duration, interesting features may be located in that region where wavelet truncation has become a significant effect.
-By renormalizing the power, the useful range may be extended beyond the cone-of-influence, and perfect reconstruction holds for all but the edge-most locations.
+By renormalizing the wavelets for constant power, the useful range may be extended beyond the cone-of-influence, and nearly perfect reconstruction holds for all but the edge-most sample locations.
+Furthermore, the power spectral density inherits the units of the signal such that its margins yield physical estimates for the instant power and mean spectral density.